 - Grand Dutch Café, Gelato, Explorations Café (specialty coffees), Pinnacle Grill, Canaletto, Tamarind, Rudi’s Sel de Mer, Culinary Arts Center

 Cruise Maven loves: Any of the three dining packages.
-You’ll save $6 – $9 per person and you’ll have wonderful culinary experiences to remember from your cruise.
+You’ll save $6 – $9 per person and have wonderful culinary experiences to remember.

 My favorite night spot on Eurodam and any Holland America ship with B.B.
 King’s Blues Club.
 The band plays three sets on almost every evening, the last set starting at 10:45 p.m. and that’s when the place really gets going.
 In addition, there are specialty cocktails with jazz and blues themes.